jcbhmr/template/readme.md

 - Actions: Where you automate transitions between all these trackers

 This philosophy and strategy is very similar to the [.NET contributor Labels Milestones and Projects guide](https://docs.microsoft.com/en-us/contribute/dotnet/labels-projects)

-[^1]: @jcbhmr personally dislikes Projects, but they are a valid way to work